alexer2k/flask-net-config/README.md

 This project provides a Flask application for managing network device configurations, packaged as a Windows service using Waitress for production deployment.

+WANRING:
+cisco_driver.py is using an hardcoded line == "voice translation-rule 2" - ToDo: manage all translation rules or a user selected subset

 ## Installation

 ### Prerequisites